-Amazon DSP is Amazon Ads’ demand-side platform, which allows Amazon Ads customers to programmatically buy ads to reach new and existing audiences on and off Amazon.
+Amazon DSP is Amazon Ads’ demand-side platform, which allows Amazon Ads customers to programmatically buy ads to reach new and existing audiences anywhere they spend their time.
 We are pleased to announce Amazon DSP has received Media Rating Council accreditation on certain Amazon owned-and-operated retail properties, including Amazon.com, Amazon's mobile webpage and the Amazon Shopping app, for measurement of display begin to render (BTR) impressions and clicks (reported gross and net of general invalid traffic) within desktop, mobile web, and mobile in-app environments, as reported within the Industry Standard custom report template (CRT).

 Amazon Ads recently received MRC accreditation for Sponsored Products’ click metrics inclusive of sophisticated invalid traffic (SIVT) filtration for placements throughout Amazon’s store.
 As part of our commitment to providing our advertisers with transparency and control over their marketing spend, we continued our collaboration with the MRC to perform an independent audit of Amazon DSP display clicks and impressions metrics on Amazon owned-and-operated retail properties.